ghaskins/riak_wiki/pages/Webmachine/Webmachine-Referential-Transparency.md

 ## Referential Transparency

-Webmachine goes to great lengths to help your [[resource functions|Webmachine Resource]] to be as referentially transparent as possible.
+Webmachine goes to great lengths to help your [[resource functions|Webmachine Resource]] be as referentially transparent as possible.
 By "referentially transparent" we mean that given the same input `{ReqData, Context}` the function will return the same output `{Result, ReqData, Context}` and that side effects will be